 Most fitness brands are closely tied to their owner, so we recommend having a couple photos of your face as well as any pics of you training clients.

 Use good stock photos to break up text and complement your content.
 Here are some of our favorite sources of free, high-quality images:

-The real goal of your ebook, whether free or paid, should be to pull people further along your sales funnel.
+The real goal of your ebook, whether you’re giving it away or selling it on your site, should be to pull people further along your sales funnel.
 You want them to buy the next logical program or service, which should be a step up from the ebook.

 And to do that, your ebook needs to prompt your readers to take that next step.

 That’s where a call to action comes in.
 A call to action is simply a phrase that tells readers what they should do next.
 It tells them the exact action to take to move further along your sales funnel, but for their benefit, not yours.

 For example, let’s say you have a program that complements your ebook.
 It’s the next step that will make everything in the ebook 10x more effective and unlock secrets you only share with members of your program.

 At the end of your ebook you could mention the program and say something like, “click here to check out my 10x program!”

 The part in quotes would be the call to action.